 - What are the important deal terms when selling my business?

 Businesses in the lower-middle-market are prime targets for competitors, private equity firms and other types of investors.
 These prospective buyers are actively searching for businesses with good cash flow and/or those which present growth opportunities so they may improve their company or investment portfolio ROI.
 Many business owners find themselves unprepared as unsolicited offers of acquisition interrupt their otherwise normal business day.

 The objective of the webinar is to help the participants learn how to get to a bona-fide offer and subsequently to negotiate terms and conditions that won’t keep everyone up at night!

 The webinar will be broken down into two parts – Getting to a Good Offer and Negotiating Terms and Conditions.
 Emphasis will be on the practical side of getting deals done and ways to overcome roadblocks along the way.

 Included in the 80-minute webinar will be the following topics:

-Unsolicited Offers and What to do If Someone Wants To Buy My Business
+What To Do If Someone Wants To Buy My Business?

 - Establishing the ground rules when approached by unsolicited buyers